chris-jackson-actionqa/simple-budget/api/README.md

 - expenseid SERIAL PRIMARY KEY
 - userid FOREIGN KEY
+  - **TODO**: maybe not use userid.
+Maybe an accountid instead.
+A user can have multiple accounts they are budgeting for?
+Or am I overdesigning?
 - name VARCHAR(50)
 - recurrance VARCHAR(1)
   - ["O", "D", "W", "M", "Y"]